ESA Mentorship Program (ESAMP)

 How do I handle challenges in the mentoring relationship?

-If either the mentor or mentee feels that the relationship is not working, they should communicate openly and consider ending the relationship.
+Address challenges openly and constructively.
+If the relationship is not working, communicate openly and consider ending it.

 What should I do if I need to end the mentorship relationship early?